 Q. How much urine do I need?

-A. The Drug Tests In Bulk PreScreen Plus Test (CLIA Waived) requites just 30 ml of urine.
-Fill the collection cup of the minimum fill line on the side of the cup.
-This is enough urine for the initial test and confirmation testing if needed.
+A. The Drug Tests In Bulk PreScreen Plus Test (CLIA Waived) requires just 30 ml of urine.
+Fill the collection cup to the minimum fill line on the side of the cup.
+This is enough urine for the initial test and confirmation testing is available if needed.